caltechads/django-book-manager/README.md

 * `book_manager.Book`:  a book with title, slug, publishing dates, number of pages, authors, etc.
 * `book_manager.Author`:  an author.  `book_manager.Book` has a many to many relationship with this
+* `book_manager.BookAuthor`:  this is a many to many through table between `book_manager.Book` and `book_manager.Author` that exists to record billing order of authors on a book (first author, second author, etc.)
 * `book_manager.Publisher`:  a publisher.  `book_manager.Book` has a foreign key relationship with this
 * `book_manager.Binding`: a binding (hardcover, softcover, ebook, ...).  `book_manager.Book` has a foreign key relationship with this